MicrosoftDocs/learn/learn-pr/azure/understanding-the-sql-dw-connector-with-azure-databricks/includes/10-summary-and-cleanup.md

-In this module, you learned that you can use SQL Datawarehouse connector with Azure Databricks to leverage the analytical functions of Databricks.
-You created a sample SQL Data Warehouse and learned how to establish connetion with Databricks to manage data.
+In this module, you learned how you can use SQL Data Warehouse connector with Azure Databricks to leverage the analytical functions of Databricks.
+You created a sample SQL Data Warehouse and learned how to establish connection with Databricks to manage data.

 ## Clean up